twilio/voice-quickstart-ios/README.md

 A push credential is a record for a push notification channel, for iOS this push credential is a push notification channel record for APNS VoIP.
 Push credentials are managed in the console under [Mobile Push Credentials](https://www.twilio.com/console/voice/sdks/credentials).

-Whenever a registration is performed via `TwilioVoice.registerWithAccessToken:deviceToken:completion` in the iOS SDK the `identity` and the `Push Credential SID` provided in the JWT based access token, along with the `device token` are used as a unique address to send APNS VoIP push notifications to this application instance whenever a call is made to reach that `identity`.
-Using `TwilioVoice.unregisterWithAccessToken:deviceToken:completion` removes the association for that `identity`.
+Whenever a registration is performed via `TwilioVoice.registerWithAccessToken:deviceTokenData:completion` in the iOS SDK the `identity` and the `Push Credential SID` provided in the JWT based access token, along with the `device token` are used as a unique address to send APNS VoIP push notifications to this application instance whenever a call is made to reach that `identity`.
+Using `TwilioVoice.unregisterWithAccessToken:deviceTokenData:completion` removes the association for that `identity`.

 ### Updating a Push Credential